privacybydesign/irma-documentation/yivi-docs/docs/schemes.md

 Anyone can create their own IRMA scheme.
 At minimum the following must be done:

-* Create a directory structure like the one above (you can use the `scheme` subcommand of the [`irma`](irma-cli.md) command line tool to generate an ECDSA public-private keypair and sign the directory tree);
+* Create a directory structure like the one above (you can use the `scheme` subcommand of the [`yivi irma`](yivi-cli.md) command line tool to generate an ECDSA public-private keypair and sign the directory tree);
-* Define at least one issuer and generate its Idemix public-private keypair (again using `irma`), putting the public key in the directory structure;
+* Define at least one issuer and generate its Idemix public-private keypair (again using `yivi irma`), putting the public key in the directory structure;
 * Define at least one credential type that this issuer will issue;
 * Compile a version of the Yivi app with this directory tree hardcoded in it;
-* Host an [`irma server`](irma-server.md) that will issue and verify your credential type (as this  server will issue credentials it must have a copy of the scheme directory tree, and the Idemix private key);
+* Host an [`yivi irma server`](irma-server.md) that will issue and verify your credential type (as this  server will issue credentials it must have a copy of the scheme directory tree, and the Idemix private key);
 * Create a website using [`yivi-frontend`](yivi-frontend.md) that will issue and verify instances of your credential type.